scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

      - An SCMP error message.
      - A packet which source address does not uniquely identify a single node.
 E.g., an IPv4 or IPv6 multicast address.

+The maximum size 1232 bytes is chosen so that the entire datagram, if encapsulated in UDP and IPv6, does not exceed 1280 bytes (L2 Header excluded).
+1280 bytes is the minimum MTU required by IPv6 and it is assumed that, nowadays, this MTU can also be safely expected when using IPv4.

 ## Error Messages {#scmp-notification}

 ### Packet Too Big {#packet-too-big}